lcx366/ORBDTOOLS/README.md

 >>> # 0  2022-01-18T21:31:36.000  1.31294  0.00191  52.036942  51.554157  149.873847  344.616532  344.674512  1.145834  success
 ```

-Compare the results with real orbits from TLE.
+Compare the results with the true orbits from TLE.

 ```python
 >>> from orbdtools import TLE